How to Beat a Breathalyzer – 50 Ways to Beat a Breathalyzer Test

 - Failure to give timely, completely or “correctly” give the proper version (e.g., for a CDL driver or an underage driver) of the full state implied consent warning

-- Defendant has been diagnosed with diabetes, is “borderline” diabetic or is hypoglycemic and consumes alcohol in any amount, causing conversion of high acetone levels into isopropyl alcohol
+- Defendant has been diagnosed with diabetes, is “borderline” diabetic or is hypoglycemic, and consumes alcohol in any amount, causing conversion of high acetone levels into isopropyl alcohol

-- Officer obtains first BAC results, which will not support a per se case, then waits a few more minutes and retests the same person, obtaining a reading ABOVE the per se Most state laws require that ALL test cards and computer database results be retained for evidentiary purposes, and that such manipulation is illegal.
+- Officer obtains first BAC results, which will not support a per se case, then waits a few more minutes and retests the same person, obtaining a reading ABOVE the per se Most state laws require that ALL test cards and computer database results be retained for evidentiary purposes and that such manipulation is illegal.

 - Officer gives implied consent, but then goes too far by threatening dire license suspension issues for which there is no factual basis (misstating consequences of what will occur to driving privileges, if not true and consistent with implied consent laws.)

-- State fails to prove that results were obtained with the statutorily imposed time limit (typically, 2 or 3 hours after driving ended, but other states say 4 hours, or do not give a time limit.)
+- State fails to prove that results were obtained within the statutorily imposed time limit (typically, 2 or 3 hours after driving ended, but other states say 4 hours, or do not give a time limit.)

 - State fails to prove the alcohol was consumed either DURING driving or BEFORE driving ended (this is the drunk driving law in most states)